deveaston06/makeid-l1-printer-sample/README.md

 # MakeID L1 Printer Sample Log
-I'm trying to reproduce an Android printer app’s BLE print protocol from captured hci_snoop logs and want help
-1) identifying the bitmap compression/encoding and
+I'm trying to reproduce an Android printer app’s BLE print protocol from captured hci_snoop logs and want help with identifying the bitmap compression/encoding.
-2) implementing reliable ESP32 code that sends the frames (wait-for-notify handshake) so prints don’t stop halfway.

 ## Problem Description
 I have a Bluetooth LE thermal printer (firmware advertises service 0xABF0, write char 0xABF1, notify char 0xABF2).
 The official Android app successfully prints images.
 I captured the phone to printer BLE traffic (using hci_snoop_hci.log and Wireshark).
 The app splits each print job into 4 GATT Write frames.
 Each frame starts with 0x66 and contains a header plus compressed/raster payload.
 After each Write the printer sends a notification (on ABF2) which I believe is the ACK/ready-for-next-chunk signal.